CME211/notes/syllabus.md

 All office hours will commence during week 2 of the quarter.

-Andreas will hold office hours after each class from 8:55 P.M. to 9:45 P.M.
+Andreas will hold office hours after each class from 8:55 P.M. to 9:45 P.M., in a room TBD within Huang Engineering Building.

-The TA's will announce their weekly Office Hour schedule by the end of the first week of the quarter.
+The TA's will announce their weekly Office Hour schedule by the end of the first week of the quarter via a Canvas (*or Piazza) announcement (or post).
+All TA office hours are to be held in the Huang Engineering Building _basement_, outside of the ICME.

 ## Resources

 Recommended readings come from the following books, which are available online to Stanford students through the library.
-These are great books to have in your collection.
+These are great books to have in your collection; however, the course notes are entirely sufficient to learn the material required to ace the course.

 - **Learning Python**, 5th Edition by *Mark Lutz* ([link][learning-python])
 - **C++ Primer**, 5th Edition by *Lippman, Kajoie, and Moo* ([link][c++-primer])